 The polarizabilities section is also subdivided into orders, i.e. ORDER 1 1 for dipole-dipole polarizabilities, which is the only type supported in the current release.
 The format is the same as for multipoles, i.e. first line contains number of polarizabilities which is followed by a list of the polarizabilities using the same ordering as the multipoles.
 The polarizabilities should also be given in a.u.
 In addition, there is also the exclusion lists (EXCLISTS section).
 Here the first line gives the number of lists (i.e. the number of lines) and the length of the exclusion lists (i.e. the number of entries per line).
-The exclusion lists specify what the polarizable sites are not allowed to be polarized by, e.g. 1 2 3 4 5 means that site number

-1 cannot be polarized by sites 2, 3, 4 and 5.
+The exclusion lists specify the polarization rules.
+There is a list attached to each polarizable site that specifies which sites are not allowed to polarize it, e.g. 1 2 3 4 5 means that site number 1 cannot be polarized by sites 2, 3, 4 and 5.